PostgreSQL settings

 frozen

-(already completed) transaction measured as the number of transactions initiated after it.
-As soon as this value is reached, theVACUUMprocess runs vacuuming to avoid transaction counter overflow.The minimum value is
+, i.e., completed, transaction measured in the number of transactions that have been started after it.
+Once this threshold is reached, the system runs theVACUUMprocess to prevent transaction ID wraparound.The minimum value is

 Vacuum multixact failsafe age